krasimir/fabrico/README.md

       └ fabrico
         └ fabrico.php

-Run fabrico.php via the command like and provide a path to your json file.
+Run fabrico.php via the command line and provide a path to your json file.

     php [path to fabrico.php] [path to .json file]